The Office of Career Development encourages undecided students to

 must provide documentation prior to the start of the experience.

-The Internship Agreement should be reviewed and signed by all
+The Internship Agreement (for non credit-bearing internships) should be reviewed and signed by all involved

 - Participating Student